The seasons, Book 1 Available on AMAZON for .99 cents during the 1st week of October.

 I grew up in this house.
 This is where I lived.

-It’s my imagination, I told myself.
+It’s my imagination, I thought with a shrug.

 In front of the home, I stopped.
-The house was picturesque as if unspoiled by the world that had pulled itself apart.
+The house was picturesque, as if unspoiled by the world that had pulled itself apart.

 Two years of fighting in a war, what did it do to me?

 I took a deep breath and stepped up to the front entrance.
-As if outside of my body, I watched my hand rise and knock upon the door.
+As if out of body, I watched my hand rise and knock upon the door.
 A tingle of anticipation quivered through me with a notion of the old wooden door creaking.
 I closed my eyes and imagined the exact time it took for the door to open.
 I waited, and there was a call from inside the home, “Coming.”

 A woman opened the door, flowery dressed and bosomy, gray-haired and scarfed, with a kind smile and wearing glasses.